Pelvic Floor Therapy FAQs

 What types of conditions do you treat?

-Here is the short list: pelvic pain, vulvodynia, vestibulodynia, vulvar pain, incontinence, bedwetting, sexual dysfunction, erectile dysfunction, enuresis, nocturnal enuresis, dyspareunia, pain with sex, vaginal atrophy, prolapse, cystocele, rectocele, and diastasis recti.
+Here is the short list: urinary and fecal incontinence, pelvic organ prolapse, pelvic pain, vulvodynia, vestibulodynia, vulvar pain, constipation, sexual dysfunction, erectile dysfunction, dyspareunia, (pain with intercourse), vaginal atrophy, pelvic organ prolapse, cystocele, rectocele, pregnancy related issues, diastasis recti and pediatric enuresis, and encopresis, bedwetting,

-Call us.
-Email us.
-Ask a question!
-Judy Abel is a physical therapist, sexual health counselor, and a yoga teacher.
+Call us with questions 541.515.6215.
+Judy Abel is a pelvic health physical therapist, sexual health counselor, and a yoga teacher.
 She is here to help you.

-Every body has a pelvis and we are here to help with pelvic pain.
-For men, we treat erectile dysfunction, discomfort, and a variety of other conditions.
+Every body has a pelvis and we are here to help female, male, non-binary, transgender and pediatrics

 Why is it necessary to see a pelvic specialist for my condition?
 Can’t I just go to any provider for care?

-Pelvic physical therapy is a unique service Pelvic Wellness Center provides throughout the greater Lane and Marion counties of western Oregon.
+Pelvic physical therapy is a unique service Pelvic Wellness Center provides throughout the greater Lane County.
 We understand the need for these services and realize the sensitive nature of the problems our patients experience.
-Our office space is designed to be both private and comfortable so our patients can relax and begin the healing process.
+Our office space is designed to be both private and comfortable so patients can relax and begin the healing process.

 What should I expect on my first visit?